Home

 Low Glycemic Foods: Super Healthy Whole Grains

-low glycemic grains
+low glycemic foods

 Whole Grains, Breads, Cookies, Crackers, Cakes

-Eating lots of super healthy, low glycemic foods on this glycemic index chart means that you are once and for all replacing fattening carbs with high fiber foods!
-The easiest low glycemic whole grains to eat are barley, bulgur, quinoa, oats and the sprouted grains.
+Eating lots of super healthy, low glycemic foods on this glycemic index chart means that you are once and for all replacing fattening carbohydrates with high fiber foods!
+The best low glycemic whole grains to eat are rye, barley, bulgur, quinoa, oats and the sprouted grains.
 Instead of fat storing carbs in your diet you will be eating the low glycemic, complex carbohydrates.
-Most low carb diets do not make the distinction between the two types of carbohydrates.
-The low carb diets are not healthy diets.
-The low glycemic complex carbohydrates actually need to make up 55% of our diets.
-We need high carb diets but the healthy kind, the ones on this low glycemic food list.

 What are carbohydrates?
 The fat storing high glycemic carbs are the white, starchy foods like highly refined, white flour breads, pastries, crackers and white potatoes.
 But not all starch is the same.
 White, highly refined carbohydrates are made up of the kind of starch that converts quickly to glucose (sugar) in your bloodstream.
-The carbs with the resistant starch are slow burning and keep your blood sugar low.
-They are the complex carbohydrates that are low glycemic and contain complex sugars (not refined) and fiber as in the fruits and vegetables, beans and whole grains.

 100% sprouted whole wheat bread (Ezekiel's is excellent) multi 7 - 9 whole wheat bread oat bran bread sprouted wheat pita bread

-barley 100% stone ground whole wheat crackers Breton wheat crackers rye crispbread
+barley 100% stone ground whole wheat crackers Breton wheat crackers rye crisp bread

 stoned wheat thins buckwheat kasha 100% sprouted wheat bagel Braunschlaggar European Style Rye Bread